tonybaloney/workday/README.md

 * facilitates the authentication to a Workday SOAP API (Workday Web Services) and the parsing of data.
 * supports Anonymous, Basic HTTP and WS-Security (which is the prefered configuration in Workday)
 * allows the setup of multiple WWS endpoints
+* native paging support for all responses from the API using Python iterators

 # Configuring WSDLs